daniboi16/daniboi16.github.io/_posts/2023-05-13-depth_object_tracking.markdown

 video: https://www.youtube.com/watch?v=X5T_ohGlzrs

 ---
-Did this project for my Probablistic Robotics class project.
-Developed ROS nodes for YOLO-v5 and MiDAS to track the (x,y,z) of a vehicle in motion in Forza Horizon 4.
+Did this project for my Probablistic Robotics class.
+Developed ROS nodes for YOLO-v5 and MiDAS to track the (x,y,z) of a vehicle in motion using a Kalman Filter in Forza Horizon 4.